IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 6. Your project should be successfully created.

 ### Why can't I create a project on SaaS?
+Why can't I create a watsonx.ai or watsonx project?
 Filter settings are stored as browser cookies and will continue to apply the filter on other pages including the "Creating a new project" page, preventing the user from creating a new project.
 Resources will not be displayed unless resource groups matching the resources are selected in the filter.

 To resolve:
 1. Firstly ensure that the user has permissions from the parent reservation owner (unless they are the reservation owner)